TCGV/blog/_posts/2020-10-11-a-review-of-consensus-protocols.md

 You can see that in this case the `Process.Propose` method was overridden to implement the Paxos protocol proposal numbering logic, and that I've used the `MessageType.Propose` enum member to represent the "prepare" message.

 After broadcasting its proposal number the process will wait for either `MessageType.Ack` or `MessageType.Nack` responses.
-In case it receives a negative response this means its proposal number is outdated, so the process will update it and submit a new proposal (after a random interval that I added for debugging purposes).
-However, in case it receives enough positive responses to form a quorum the process will broadcast a `MessageType.Select` message with the highest numbered value it's seen so far, or it's own preferred value if it hasn't seen one yet.
+In case it receives a negative response this means its proposal number is outdated, so the process will update it and submit a new proposal (after a random interval added for debugging purposes).
+However, in case it receives enough positive responses to form a quorum the process will broadcast a `MessageType.Select` message representing the proposer's accept vote (the algorithm's third step) for the highest numbered value it's seen so far, or it's own preferred value if it hasn't seen one yet.

-Lastly, the proposer will be waiting for a quorum of consistent `MessageType.Accept` messages, in which case it decides on that value and terminates.
+Lastly, the proposer will be waiting for a quorum of consistent `MessageType.Accept` messages from accepters to learn which value has been accepted by a majority of them, in which case it decides on that value and terminates.

 On the other side of the picture we have accepters, whose behavior code is presented below: